mnfst/docs-baas/endpoints.md

 }
 ```

-In the YAML file, we choose the path, method and handler.

-A Handler in **JS** needs to be created in the `/manifest/handlers` folder with the name specified as "handler", in our case `helloWorld.js`.

-**Manifest handlers** are just [ExpressJS middlewares](https://expressjs.com/en/guide/using-middleware.html) exposed with `Request` and `Response` params.
+Manifest handlers are just ExpressJS middlewares exposed with `Request` and `Response` parameters.
+Place the handler file in the `/manifest/handlers` folder.
+For example, if the handler is `helloWorld`, the file should be `helloWorld.js`.

 :::tip